BenMagyar/react-eventist/README.md

 #### Props
 - `pre` - `Array<Function>` - Array of functions called before the event
-  handler is called.that receive the event.
+  handler is called.
-- `post` - `Array<Function>`- Array of functions called after the event handler is called.that receive the event.
+- `post` - `Array<Function>`- Array of functions called after the event handler is called.

 #### Example
 ```